jeffersonvivanco/ComputerSystems/computerSystems.md

 ### Hardware organization of a system
 * Buses
   * Running througout the system is a collection of electrical conduits called buses that carry bytes of information back and forth between the components.
 Buses are typically designed to transfer fixed-size chunks of bytes known as words.
-The number of bytes in a word (the word size) is a fundamental system paramter that varies across systems.
+The number of bytes in a word (the word size) is a fundamental system parameter that varies across systems.
 Most machines today have word sizes of either 4 bytes (32 bits) or 8 bytes (64 bits).
 * I/O Devices
   * I/O devices are the system's connection to the external world.
   * Each I/O device is connected to the I/O bus by either a controller or an adapter.
 The distinction between the two is mainly one of packaging.